flieckster/README-Generator/README.md

 <p>&nbsp;<p>

 The README you are viewing currently is relevant to the project itself, and does display not the entirety of this applications render potential.
-View an example of a file with all of the offered sections included here => [`SampleREADME.md`](https://github.com/jonathanschimpf/README-Generator/blob/master/SampleREADME.md)
+View a file with all of the offered sections included here => [`SampleREADME.md`](https://github.com/jonathanschimpf/README-Generator/blob/master/SampleREADME.md)

 <p>&nbsp;<p>